-- A. He/She must be 17 years of age or older and have a composite ACT test score which places him/her at or above the 42nd percentile using Oklahoma norms, or - B. He/She must be 16 years of age and have achieved a composite ACT test score which places him/her at or above the 58th percentile using Oklahoma norms. - C. An ACT test score of 19 must be achieved in the area where study will be pursued.
+- A. He/She must have completed enough high school coursework to be equivalent to an individual who is classified as a junior or a senior at an accredited high school and have a composite ACT test score which places him/her at or above the 50th percentile using Oklahoma norms. - B. He/She must be 16 years of age and have achieved a composite ACT test score which places him/her at or above the 58th percentile using Oklahoma norms. - C. An ACT test score of 19 must be achieved in the area where study will be pursued.